Uncover the roots of Mykonos on an agro-tourism tour

 Very close to the main town, Agios Lazaros has the cosmopolitan aura of luxury shops and hotels you might expect on Mykonos, but if want to learn about the local cheeses head to Mykonos Farmers.
 As well as using modern techniques, the farm demonstrates traditional cheese-making methods and explains the differences in using fresh goat’s, sheep’s and cow’s milk.
 This is your chance to see which you prefer: xynotiro (matured longer for a more sour, salty taste that works well with pasta dishes), tyrovolia (a soft, short-maturing cheese mainly used as a base in homemade pies), kopanisti (an alpine cheese that becomes spicier as it matures over 40-140 days) and niari (a short-maturing and soft cheese).

-The second-largest settlement, after the main town, has a wide range of experiences to sample.
-Just before you reach the village, in the area of Messaria, is Mykonian Spiti, which invites you to experience the ways of a traditional home (as its name translates) – perhaps through a cookery lesson using vegetables from the family’s nearby traditional farm, accompanied by stories of local traditions, religion and family life.
+Mykonos’ second-largest settlement has a wide range of experiences to sample.
+Just before you reach the village, in the area of Messaria, is Mykonian Spiti, which invites you to experience the ways of a traditional home (as its name translates) – perhaps through a cookery lesson using vegetables from the family’s nearby farm, accompanied by stories of local traditions, religion and family life.
 Another farm – the Mykonos Vioma Organic Farm – is also found just outside town, where you can buy vegetables, dairy products and wines, as well as honey produced in the farm’s 20 beehives.
-And there’s Rizes (or roots), a farmstead which (as the name suggests) recreates Mykonian traditions through furnishings and cookery and cheese-making lessons, as well as a collection of domesticated animals.
+And there’s Rizes (or roots), a farmstead which (as the name suggests) recreates Mykonian traditions through furnishings and cookery and cheese-making lessons, as well as a collection of animals.

 From Hora (main town):